smhigley/D3_gmap_clustering/README.md

 ### Flickr + Google Maps + D3 mapping and clustering project

-This is a work in progress intended to display lat/long-tagged flickr photos on a map, then filter and cluster them based on zoom and user-selected controls.
+This is a work in progress intended to display clustered lat/long-tagged flickr photos on a map with a leaflet-like zooming animation.

 Live demo on [codepen](http://codepen.io/smhigley/pen/jifrK)